The Voices of Craven Choir delighted audiences at two summer concerts this year, held at the beautiful Churches at Kirkby Malham and Giggleswick.

 At Giggleswick, international opera singer Sarah Fox impressed the audience with Mai (Gabriel Faure), My Ship (Kurt Weill), and other pieces by these composers.

-The Voices of Craven Choir was accompanied by the Vine String Quartet, who also performed their own pieces throughout both evenings.
+The Voices of Craven Choir was accompanied by the Vine String Quartet, who also performed their own pieces throughout both evenings. nals who saw a need for more accessible mental health resources in our community.

 Singing, along with its spiritual benefits, provides many physical health benefits.
 What a great activity it is in terms of improving various areas of physical fitness.